AndyWright360/Milestone-Project-1/README.md

 ### **Initial Concept**

-The idea behind this project was to create a business website for a Capsule Hotel based in Cardiff Wales.
+The idea behind this project was to create a business website for a Capsule hotel based in Cardiff Wales.
 The hotel offers its guests a virtual reality experience to provide a unique selling point.
 The design of the site is intended to highlight the technological side of the business.
 Selling the idea of a futuristic concept.

 ### **User Stories**